Signed in as:

 Without boring you with the details of my looooog process, I will just tell you that through the Holy Spirit, I have stopped taking pride in my ability to "pop-off" and I've also started to realize that "vulnerability" isn't a bad word!
 Who knew that if I simply trusted Holy Spirit to reveal the right people with whom to be vulnerable, I'd spend a lot less time being scared to open up.
 Weird, right?!
 God also showed me that pain is not only love but pain is unavoidable!
 I have wasted alllllllllll these years trying to avoid pain when the ultimate act of love was Jesus dying an excruciating death because He loves lil ol' me!
 If you're a mother like me, I think you'd agree that our children were birthed through the pain of labor!
 Dead things don't feel, pain means you're alive!
 I just had to learn who and what was worth my pain.

 So today, I write these words, not as some astounding woman who has life all figured out and has become the epitome of perfected faith.
 I am not even that exciting, my favorite things to do are eating, sleeping and shopping online!
 I'm just a woman who has resolved to live my life on purpose and in purpose.
 I am determined to end the cycle of brokenness, break the generational curse of dysfunction in my family and make the pain of my past matter but not define me!
-I am healing!
+I am healing from trauma!
 I am living with purpose!
 I AM H.E.R!